 What’s A Chow Mein?

-Traditional Chinese food known as chow mein is made with egg noodles and stir-fried vegetables.
+Traditional Chinese food, chow mein is made with egg noodles and stir-fried vegetables.
 Our favorite protein to use is chicken, but you may also use tofu or another type of meat.
 The noodles in this meal are pan-fried to give them a beautiful crisp, and then they are combined with a delicious sauce.

 How to Reheat Chow Mein?